infretis/infretis/examples/gromacs/puckering/README.md

 ## Questions
 **1:** Given that the 6-ring in the animation above starts as $^4\text{C}_1$, what is the name of the ending structure?
 Hint: The super- and subscripts refer to which atoms are above and below the mean plane of the ring, respectively.

-**2:** Why is it tedious to study this transition with standard molecular dynamics?

 **3:** What is the initial value of the angle $\theta$, and what are the final values of the angles $\phi$ and $\theta$?

 **4:** Can you suggest an order parameter for this transition?